PHILADELPHIA ATHLETICS

 KANSAS CITY ATHLETICS

-The Athletics spent thirteen undistinguished years playing at Municipal Stadium in Kansas City.
+The Athletics spent 13 undistinguished years playing at Municipal Stadium in Kansas City.
 The team never contended or escaped the second division.
 Charlie Finley bought the team in 1960 and moved it to Oakland eight years later.

 OAKLAND ATHLETICS